MITCHELL COUNTY PRISON

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-Infrastructure compounds the crisis.
-GPS has documented that most GDC facilities are 30 to 40 or more years old, with deferred maintenance producing systems-level failures: broken cell-door locks (a 2012 Hays audit found roughly 42% non-functional, a condition the Guidehouse 2024 assessment confirmed), inoperative surveillance and fire-alarm systems, mold and water failures, broken kitchen sanitization equipment, and pest infestations.
-Commissioner Tyrone Oliver has publicly described facilities as reaching “end of life.”
-GPS treats infrastructure collapse as a force multiplier for the violence, classification, gang-control, and mortality crises documented across the system.
+Most GDC facilities are 30 to 40-plus years old, and years of deferred maintenance have produced systemwide infrastructure failures that GPS has catalogued: broken cell-door locks (a 2012 Hays audit found roughly 42% of locks non-functional at Hays State Prison; the 2024 Guidehouse assessment confirmed the problem endures), inoperative surveillance and fire-alarm systems, mold and water failures, broken kitchen sanitization equipment, and widespread pest infestations.
+The DOJ findings, the Guidehouse assessment, and Commissioner Tyrone Oliver’s public statements that some facilities have reached "end of life" all corroborate this picture.
+GPS treats infrastructure collapse as a force multiplier for the violence, classification, and mortality crises already unfolding at the facility level.